jmjatlanta/bitshares-core-wiki/build-ubuntu.md

-# Ubuntu 15.04 Build and Install Instructions
+# Ubuntu 14.04 LTS Build and Install Instructions
-The following dependencies were necessary for a clean install of Ubuntu 15.04:
+The following dependencies were necessary for a clean install of Ubuntu 14.04 LTS:

     sudo apt-get install gcc-4.9 g++-4.9 cmake make libbz2-dev libdb++-dev libdb-dev libssl-dev openssl libreadline-dev autoconf libtool git

 ## Build Boost 1.57.0

 The Boost which ships with Ubuntu 15.04 is too old.
-You need to download the Boost tarball for Boost 1.57.0 (Note, 1.58.0 requires C++14 and will not build on Ubuntu LTS; this requirement was an accident, see ).
+You need to download the Boost tarball for Boost 1.57.0 (Note, 1.58.0 requires C++14 and will not build on Ubuntu LTS; this requirement was an accident, see [this mailing list post](http://boost.2283326.n4.nabble.com/1-58-1-bugfix-release-necessary-td4674686.html)).

     BOOST_ROOT=$HOME/opt/boost_1_57_0
     sudo apt-get update